 Eat lots of fresh vegetables, especially fermented ones.
 Not too much meat, only good quality grass fed organic.
 Limit or better yet, eliminate sugar.
 Consume good oils like fish, coconut, olive oil and hearty bone broths.
 Try fasting.

 A lot of this stuff is considered complimentary or alternative medicine, which is starting to get more recognized in the medical field through integrative medicine.
 It is important to understand that there is a whole lot of unsupported, out right quackery when it comes to miracle cures for cancer.
-Be skeptical and be cautious.
+Be skeptical and be cautious, a lot folks are trying to make a buck from vulnerable and desperate people like us.

 Believe me.
 You will get all sorts of advice from well-meaning people and a lot of it will be worthless.